20 June 1210: King John of England landed at Crook, near Waterford on this day.

 A final and horrible chapter to this attempt to punish his opponents was the fate of Maud De Braose and her infant son William de Braose.
 Captured in Scotland they were conveyed in chains to King John who had them imprisoned in Windsor Castle.
 They were locked up together but only given food and no water on the first day of their incarceration.
 Thereafter nothing.
 When the jailors yanked open the door to their cell 11 days later all that was left was their emaciated corpses.

-John died in 1216, probably from dysentery, and his expedition here was the last by a serving King of England for 184 years until King Richard II, another unloved Monarch, arrived in the year 1394.
+John died in 1216, probably from dysentery, as he desperately tried to hold his Kingdom together from Revolt.
+His expedition here was the last by a serving King of England for 184 years until Richard II, another unloved Monarch, arrived here in the year 1394.